Outside the Classroom

 At Post Oak, the very young child, up to the age of six, has a self-contained environment.
 It is orderly, beautiful, and perfectly prepared for the work of the students.
 At the same time, the rooms are framed by large windows looking out on gardens, which extend the space of the classroom.
 Students in the Young Children’s Community leave the classroom with their friends to visit the playground or to compost scraps.
 Primary students gain increasing responsibility and independence to walk alone or with friends to the gym for physical fitness, and to visit the library or administrative hallway.

 Just as the caterpillar emerges from its cocoon, so is the Elementary child ready to emerge from the protective environment of the classroom into the world.
 The Elementary child wants to know about the natural environment and the human, cultural environment in ways that do not concern the younger child.
 They are voracious in their desire to find out about the world beyond the family and the classroom.

-By the time a student reaches the Upper Elementary, classes are making overnight trips to destinations within Texas and beyond.
-These trips are well prepared for in the classroom and extend the child’s experience as he learns about the natural and cultural environment of our state and nation.
+By the time a child enters our Upper Elementary, classes are making overnight trips to destinations within Texas and beyond.
+These trips are well prepared for in the classroom and extend the child’s experience as they learn about the natural and cultural environment of our state and nation.

 Overnight trips at the Elementary level have prepared students for extended weeks of overnight travel in our adolescent program.
 These trips are fully integrated into the curriculum and represent some of the best opportunities for personal growth and community building that the Middle School program has to offer.
 Students complete trip planning and/or meal planning for these excursions.